SAP-samples/btp-developer-guide-cap/documentation/remote-service/develop/test-with-mock.md

     - Username: `incident.support@tester.sap.com`
     - Password: `initial`

-    > You find the user settings in the .cdsrc.json file.
+    > You can find the user settings in the *.cdsrc.json* file.

-8. Testing the scenario - while creating a new incident, the value help for customers loads data from the mock service.
+8. Testing the scenario - while creating a new incident, the value help for customers loads data from the mock server.
    * Open the Incident-Management application.

       ![run test](./images/test-app02.png)